 Reef hermit crabs can be found on structures that provide shelter and food, such as:

-- Sunken wrecks
+- Sunken wrecks.

-- Dumped trash, like tires
+- Dumped trash, like tires.

 Reef hermit crabs shouldn’t be removed from their environment without the right equipment.
-Unlike their terrestrial relatives, they’ll quickly suffocate if taken out of water.
+Unlike their terrestrial relatives, they’ll quickly suffocate if taken out of the water.